 In both solo and group contexts, Greenlee has been active as a performing and recording artist since 1992.
-His discography includes releases on the labels: Load, Utech, Corleone, Vermiform, Hospital Productions, and History of the Future.
-Touring extensively, Greenlee has performed at venues ranging from galleries and concert halls to clubs and warehouses across the United States and Europe.
-He has given solo performances at festivals and conferences such as International Computer Music Conference (2011 Huddersfield & 2005 Barcelona), IN TRANSIT (2008 Berlin), Elevate (2007 Graz), Boston Cyberarts (2005), Performance Studies International (2005 Providence), New West Electro-Acoustic Organization (2004 Portland and San Diego), and Listening in the Sound Kitchen (2003 Princeton).
+His discography includes releases on the labels Load, Utech, Corleone, Vermiform, Hospital Productions and History of the Future.
+Touring extensively, Greenlee has performed at venues ranging from galleries and concert halls to clubs and warehouses across the US and Europe.
+He has given solo performances at festivals and conferences such as International Computer Music Conference (2011 Huddersfield & 2005 Barcelona), IN TRANSIT (2008 Berlin), Elevate (2007 Graz), Boston Cyberarts (2005), Performance Studies International (2005 Providence), New West Electro-Acoustic Organization (2004 Portland and San Diego) and Listening in the Sound Kitchen (2003 Princeton).

 As sound designer, Greenlee worked on the 2006–07 re-doings of Allan Kaprow’s 1959 work “18 Happenings in 6 Parts” featured at Haus Der Kunst (Munich) and the Performa Biennial (New York), the later of which earned a Best Performance award by AICA (International Association of Art Critics).

-Greenlee is Assistant Professor of Foundation Studies at the Rhode Island School of Design.
-He earned his Ph.D. in Computer Music & New Media at Brown University (2008) where he was affiliated with MEME (Multimedia and Electronic Music Experiments).
-Other education includes an MA in Computer Music & Multimedia Composition from Brown University (2003) and a BFA in Printmaking from the Rhode Island School of Design (1996).
+Greenlee is assistant professor of Foundation Studies at RISD.
+He earned his PhD in Computer Music and New Media at Brown University (2008), where he was affiliated with MEME (Multimedia and Electronic Music Experiments).
+Other education includes an MA in Computer Music and Multimedia Composition from Brown University (2003) and a BFA in Printmaking from RISD (1996).

 Signal Processing, Sound Synthesis, Graphic Synthesis, Sonification, Spatial Audio, Noise, Telecommunications, Computer Music, Experimental Music, Sound Art, New Media, Digital Media, Printmaking, Cartography, Data Visualization, Performance, Installation, Acoustic Ecology, Sonic Environments, Phonography (Field Recording), Sound Recording and Reproduction, Programming Languages, Electronics